expo/expo/docs/pages/versions/unversioned/sdk/notifications.md

   - [`removePushTokenSubscription`](#removepushtokensubscriptionsubscription-subscription-void) -- removes the listener registered with `addPushTokenListener`
   - [`removeAllPushTokenListeners`](#removeallpushtokenlisteners-void) -- removes all listeners registered with `addPushTokenListener`
 - **listening to notification events**
-  - [`useInitialNotificationResponse`](#useinitialnotificationresponse-undefined--notificationresponse--null) -- a React hook returning a notification response responsible for opening the application
+  - [`useLastNotificationResponse`](#uselastnotificationresponse-undefined--notificationresponse--null) -- a React hook returning the most recently received notification response
   - [`addNotificationReceivedListener`](#addnotificationreceivedlistenerlistener-event-notification--void-void) -- adds a listener called whenever a new notification is received
   - [`addNotificationsDroppedListener`](#addnotificationsdroppedlistenerlistener---void-void) -- adds a listener called whenever some notifications have been dropped
   - [`addNotificationResponseReceivedListener`](#addnotificationresponsereceivedlistenerlistener-event-notificationresponse--void-void) -- adds a listener called whenever user interacts with a notification
   - [`removeNotificationSubscription`](#removenotificationsubscriptionsubscription-subscription-void) -- removes the listener registered with `addNotification*Listener()`
-  - [`removeAllNotificationListeners`](#removeallnotificationlisteners-void) -- removes all listeners registered with `addNotification*Listener()`
 - **handling incoming notifications when the app is in foreground**
   - [`setNotificationHandler`](#setnotificationhandlerhandler-notificationhandler--null-void) -- sets the handler function responsible for deciding what to do with a notification that is received when the app is in foreground
 - **fetching permissions information**